trustoverip/tswg-acdc-specification/spec/spec.md

   "d": "EDZIl3MORH3dCdoFOLBe71iheqcywJcnjtJtQIYPvAu6",
   "disclaimers":
   {
-    "l": "The person or legal entity identified by this ACDC's Issuer AID (Issuer) makes the following disclaimers:"
+    "l": "The person or legal entity identified by this ACDC's Issuer AID (Issuer) makes the following disclaimers:", "warrantyDisclaimer":
-    "warrantyDisclaimer":
     {
       "l": "Issuer provides this ACDC on an \"AS IS\" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied, including, without limitation, any warranties or conditions of TITLE, NON-INFRINGEMENT, MERCHANTABILITY, or FITNESS FOR A PARTICULAR PURPOSE"